mo4dawg/mo4dawg.github.io/_posts/2017-03-02-start of year.md

 My goals were to be in the 12-15 runs per month range and to keep my times from falling off too far over the winter. &nbsp; I failed on both. &nbsp; :(

-So here are the lame recaps for January and February.
+So here are the recaps for January and February.

 All runs: